quarkus-for-spring-developers/examples/chapter-5/chapter-5-quarkus-kafka-streams/README.md

 * `PriceResource`  - the `PriceResource` retrieves the in-memory stream of data in which the converted prices are sent and send these prices to the browser using Server-Sent Events.

 The interaction with Kafka is managed by MicroProfile Reactive Messaging.
-The configuration is located in the application configuration.
+The configuration is located in the application configuration, `application.properties`.

 ## Spin up the Kafka cluster with Apache ZooKeeper by Docker Compose